Ready to find the perfect college degree?

-If you are an organized person who enjoys the challenge of managing logistics and solving problems, you might want to consider a career as a meeting and event planner.
-Business and financial professionals who choose this rapidly growing career handle the planning of large businesses, non-profit organizations, and personal events that range from parties to professional conferences.
+Are you an organized person who enjoys the challenge of managing logistics and solving problems?
+You might want to consider a career as a meeting and event planner.
+Business and financial professionals who choose this rapidly growing career handle the planning of:

 However, qualifying for this role requires education, training, and other skills.
 Below we’ve detailed the role of a meeting and event planner, as well as the best degree path to help you become successful in this field.